jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 What I also wish I could show is our percentage churn, which has not only stayed low, but actually decreased over this time.

----

-## Quote

-We don't create support resources for power users - we *teach* users how to become power users.

----

 ## video SEO function in the Product

-I want to tell you a quick story about our product and support.
+So now I want to tell you a quick story about using the heavy ass weights in our support process.

 At Wistia, our Video SEO feature is one of the big differentiators for us and we draw lots of new customers because of it.